-Federal law establishes a "Student Safety Zone" that extends 1,000 feet from the boundary of any academy property in relation to weapons, drugs and registered sex offenders.
-Individuals are prohibited from engaging in these activities at any time on academy property, within the Student Safety Zone, or at any academy-related event.
+Federal law establishes a Student Safety Zone that extends 1,000 feet from the boundary of any academy property in relation to weapons and drugs.
+Individuals are prohibited from possessing or using weapons or drugs at any time on academy property, within the Student Safety Zone, or at any academy-related event.

-The Academy will work with local officials in arranging signage defining the 1,000-foot boundary.
+The Academy will work with local officials in arranging signage defining the 1,000 foot boundary.

-The ESP shall hold a meeting for the purpose of conferring regarding the School Safety Information Policy Agreement and making modifications deemed necessary and proper by the participants in the meeting.
-The agenda will also include discussion of additional training needed and any other such related matters.
+The Educational Service Provider shall hold a meeting for the purpose of conferring regarding the School Safety Information Policy Agreement and making modifications deemed necessary and proper; discussing additional training that might be needed; and, discussing any other such related matters as may be deemed to be necessary by the participants.
 Participants in this meeting shall include the School Leader, members of the Board, the County Prosecutor or his/her designee, and representatives from the local law enforcement agencies.
-Others may also be invited to participate in the meeting.
+The following may also be invited to participate in the meeting:

-The ESP shall make a report to the Board about all such reviews and recommend the approval and adoption of any proposed revisions or additions.
+- A. building administrators; - B. representative(s) from county emergency management service agency; The Educational Service Provider shall make a report to the Board about all such reviews and recommend the approval and adoption of any proposed revisions or additions.